softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet/getSubnetForIpAddress.md

 * SoftLayer_Exception

-> Throw the exception "You must provide a valid IP address." if the ''ipAddress'' parameter is not a valid IPv4 address.
+> Throw the exception "You must provide a valid IP address." if the ''ipAddress'' parameter is not a valid IP address.

 * SoftLayer_Exception